Our Curriculum Statement

 All learners are entitled to this curriculum, which should acknowledge and reflect the changing and multicultural nature of society."

-You can read our policies on Teaching & Learning, Assessment for Learning and Written Calculations - download the documents using the links below.
+You can read our policies on Teaching & Learning, Assessment for Learning and Written Calculations on our policies page.

 Pupils also undertake a 6 week project on sustainability, linked to the curriculum theme.
 They learn about the beauty and intricacy of the natural world and the ways in which natural systems are in danger, looking for positive solutions to inspire themselves and others.